-Everton academy product Harry Tyrer is reportedly closing in on a permanent move to Cardiff City, with the 24-year-old goalkeeper expected to complete the transfer in the coming days.
+Updated Everton academy product Harry Tyrer has completed a permanent move to Cardiff City, with the 24-year-old goalkeeper never having played for the Everton first team.

-The Crosby-born shot-stopper has been a fixture of the Blues' youth setup for over 15 years, but with a clear path to the first team blocked by the likes of Jordan Pickford and João Virgínia, Tyrer is set to pursue a fresh start in South Wales.
+The Crosby-born shot-stopper has been a fixture of the Blues' youth setup for over 15 years, but with a clear path to the first team blocked by the likes of Jordan Pickford and João Virgínia, Tyrer is pursuing a fresh start in South Wales.

 Tyrer joined Everton’s academy at the age of 7 and rose steadily through the ranks.
 He became a mainstay for the Under-18s during the 2018-19 season, notably helping the team reach the quarter-finals of the FA Youth Cup.